SAP-archive/BUILD/Community Guidelines.md

 ##Our Approach to Open Source
 Consciously or unconsciously every open source community establishes their own unique sense of community and set of cultural norms.
 This document presents guidelines which aim to enhance Project Noman community members' mutual respect and understanding to better enable us to work together towards our shared goals in an open, rewarding, and productive community.

-Gnerally, you should consider the content here as guidelines, except the prohibitions in the Rules section.
+Gnerally, you should consider the content here as guidelines, except the prohibitions in the <a href="#Rules">Rules</a> section.

+##<a name="Who are the Reviews and Committers of Project Norman Sub-Projects?"></a>Who are the Reviews and Committers of Project Norman Sub-Projects?

 Some of these guidelines have been borrowed from the following open source initiatives, as they encapsulate what we believe are sound open-source community values:
 + [Ghost.org](https://ghost.org/about/guidelines/)